sovahc/PWM-Fun/README.md

 * 7x SMD 220 Ohm resistor (R3 - R9)
 * SMD 100 nF capacitor (C1)
 * SMD(or not) 4.7 uF capacitor (C2)
+* 7x angled PC Fan connector
+* M2.5 screws and nuts for mounting.
+* SATA to Molex adapter (Not Molex to SATA!)

+Equipment:
 * Any AVR programmer (You can use any usb arduino board with sketch ArduinoISP, don't forget to press "Upload Using Programmer")
 * Good soldering iron recomended.
-* M2.5 screws and nuts for mounting.
-* SATA to Molex adapter (Not Molex to SATA!)

 You can add buzzer and 500 Ohm resistor if you like.